ayushiwadhwa/Coding-Challenges/README.md

 - How do you quickly count the number of set bits in a 32-bit integer in linear time?
 In constant time?

 ## Linked Lists
 - Write code to remove duplicates from an unsorted linked list.
-*Source: Cracking the Coding Interview*

 - Write an algorithm to find the kth to last element of a singly linked list.
-*Source: Cracking the Coding Interview*

 - Implement an algorithm to delete a node from a single linked list, given only access to that node.
-*Source: Cracking the Coding Interview*

 - Write code to partition a lined list around a value x, such that all nodes less than x come before all nodes greater than or equal to x.
-*Source: Cracking the Coding Interview*

 - Find a pair of elements from two sorted lists for which the sum of the elements is a certain value.